GeoffreyChen777/paperlib-website/src/en/extension-doc/index.md

 ## Extension Types

-We have designed five different forms of extensions:
+We have five different types of extensions:

 - Simple Extension: Simple functions, run some things on their own.
-- Command Extension: Users run commands through the command bar in Paperlib 3.0, and then the extension runs the corresponding functions.
+- Command Extension: Users run commands through the command bar introduced by Paperlib 3.0, and then the extension runs the corresponding functions.
 - Hook Extension: Register hooks at different hook points in the Paperlib life cycle to intercept and modify the pipeline.
 - UI Extension: Modify parts of the UI interface.
-- New Window Extension: Create a completely new window to implement completely customized complex functions.
+- New Window Extension: Create a completely new window to implement customized complex functions.

 These five types of extensions cover most extension scenarios and can be mixed with each other.
 We provide corresponding examples and will explain in detail later.

 ## Extension Publishing and Downloading

-Each extension is an `npm` package, similar to publishing an `npm` package when published.
+Each extension is an `npm` package, publishing is similar to other `npm` packages.
 We will explain the restrictions later.

 In the Paperlib's preference interface's extension page, extensions can be loaded through a local path or downloaded by searching the extension marketplace.
 Our extension marketplace relies on `npmjs.com`.

 ## Conclusion

-In summary, a extension is some code in the form of an `npm` package that runs in a separate process and operates Paperlib through the APIs we expose.
-Next, we recommend reading the development environment settings to start developing your extension!
+In summary, an extension is some code in the form of an `npm` package that runs in a separate process and operates Paperlib through the APIs we expose.
+Next, we recommend reading the [Development Prepare](./env) to start developing your extension!